theDavidCoen/Q-A-about-Bitcoin/QUESTION 4-Why was Bitcoin created?.md

 People would pay the banks to keep their deposits instead of earning interest from them.
 Loans on the part of the banks and greater investments by the companies would thus be stimulated; they would push individuals to spend rather than save.

-It may seem like laudable initiatives in the short term, but in the end the transformation of the individual from a protagonist of the monetary system to a pure passive consumer would be completed.
+It may seem like laudable initiatives in the short term, but in the end the transformation of the individual from a protagonist of the monetary system to a pure passive consumer would be completed[17].

 To sum up, on the one hand we have a monetary system that tends to the realization of the so-called cashless society, that is a society without cash in which the value between individuals is exchanged exclusively through financial intermediaries with all the issues that ensue, on the other we have a system, called Bitcoin, in which individuals exchange value directly with each other, created to drastically reduce the technical-political-economic issues of the previous system and achieve the separation of money from the State, as in the past separation from the Church has been achieved in democratic regimes based on the rule of law.